 If you spend a significant amount of time in the city or visit Scotland for a city trip to Edinburgh or Glasgow, you will probably pack a little differently.
-All that chat about functional and quick dry clothing – forget about it, or you will look like the over-prepared tourist you are.
+All that chat about functional and quick-dry clothing – forget about it, or you will look like the over-prepared tourist you are.

 To blend in with the locals, bring the kind of “normal” clothes you would wear at home.
-I wear a different rain coat in the hills, than in the city (it’s longer and bright yellow); I still recommend water-resistant shoes, but maybe Chelsea boots are more suitable than outdoorsy trekking shoes.
+I wear a different raincoat in the hills than in the city (it’s longer and bright yellow); I still recommend water-resistant shoes, but maybe Chelsea boots are more suitable than outdoorsy trekking shoes.

 As long as you keep the rough temperature guide from above in mind, you will most likely be fine wearing a pair of jeans, a t-shirt, a jumper and a jacket.

 What kind of jacket you might ask?
-During the summer, I often just wear a denim jacket, but as a traveler that should only be in addition to a rain jacket in your backpack!
+During the summer, I often just wear a denim jacket, but as a traveller, that should only be in addition to a rain jacket in your backpack!
 Wool (or a synthetic alternative) and padded jackets are both fine during the winter – if you get cold easily, a padded jacket might be more your thing.

 5 essential items to pack for Scotland